Full audio and video transcription solutions

 We are able to transcribe from the vast majority of audio and video formats

-We deliver the transcription with the simplest possible formatting in one of the standard word processing formats, such as Microsoft Word.
+We deliver the transcription with the simplest possible formatting in one of the standard word processing formats.

 Translations to practically any language